rdpunder/LSPS/README.md

 In Example 6 of Section 3.4, we provide a specific example for which the expected score difference based on the weighted scoring rule by Mitchell and Weale (2023) is negative for α>α_0.
 The aim of directory *EXAMPLE_6* is to reproduce the (rounded) number α_0 = 0.052 and to graphically verify the inequality α>α_0.
 We refer to the *ReadMe.txt* in this directory for further instructions.

 ## Requirements
 The scripts contained in the directories listed above rely on a set of supporting libraries.
-To ensure consistency and reproducibility, we used a virtual environment that can be reconstructed from the provided requirements.txt file.
+To ensure consistency and reproducibility, we used a virtual environment that can be reconstructed by creating a novel virtual environment and installing all required libraries by the provided requirements.txt file using *pip install -r requirements.txt*.

 ## Other files
 - requirements.txt: required libraries and packages